 The term level is mostly used in tournaments.
 A tournament is divided into levels.
-Depending on the structure, the tournament can have level, 50 or 100 levels.
-The tournament starts at level 1, and the level 1 will be 15 minutes long.
-During this time, the blinds will be at levels/50 without ante.
-After 15 minutes of play, the level 2 will have bigger blinds's.
-The level 2 will have bigger blinds's.
-With each new level in tournament, the blinds will increase.
-So for the level 2, let's say that the blinds's will now be 50/100.
-So on and on until there is only one player left in the tournament.
+Depending on the structure, the tournament can have 20, 50 or 100 levels.
+The tournament starts at level 1.
+It is stated that level 1 will last for 15 minutes.
+During this time the blinds will be 25/50 with no ante.
+After 15 minutes of play, we will move to Level 2.
+Level 2 will have bigger blinds.
+With each new level in the tournament, the blinds will increase.
+So for Level 2, let's say the blinds are now 50/100.
+And so on until there is only one player left in the tournament.

-Always be on the lookout for the levels in the tournament.
+Always be on the lookout for tournament levels

-It's important to keep the levels in mind when playing tournaments because depending on the level, it can alter your style of play.
-Let's take a concrete example to understand.
-You have 15 big blinds in a tournament in position cutoff.
-You receive an average starting hand.
-You hesitate to open it.
-With 15 big blinds, it's difficult to raise-folder so you're thinking about pushing all in, but you're not sure.
-If the next level comes up very soon and the raise of blinds will give you 8 big blinds instead of 15, it might prompt you to play your hand.
+It is important to keep levels in mind when playing tournaments because depending on the level, it can alter your playing style.
+Let's take a concrete example to understand this.
+You have 15 big blinds in a tournament in cutoff position.
+You receive a medium-sized starting hand.
+You are hesitant to open it.
+With 15 big blinds, it's hard to raise-folder so you think about pushing all in, but you're not sure.
+If the next level is coming up soon and the raise will give you 8 big blinds instead of 15, it might encourage you to play your hand.